Title IX Frequently Asked Questions

 - The Complainant is notified as to when the Respondent will be contacted.

-- The Respondent is notified of the investigation via e-mail.
+- The Respondent is notified of the investigation by the Title IX Coordinator (or designee) and Senior Official (or designee).

 - The Respondent will receive notice from the investigator within 5 business days for a meeting to give a statement, verbally or in writing, in response to the complaint.
-If the Respondent does not meet that deadline, the complaint is considered verified and the investigator will proceed without the response.
+Failure of the Respondent to participate or respond will not delay the process.

 - The investigation continues with interviews of witnesses, the collection of evidence (including any electronic communication records between the parties) and any necessary follow-up.